aem-design/aem.design/_manual/020-devtools.md

 #### operation-esb-deploy.yml

-Installs versioned ESB packages from a Maven repository to the Mulesoft ESB hot deploy folder *‘/opt/mule/apps’*.
+Installs versioned ESB packages from a Maven repository to the Mulesoft ESB hot deploy folder *'/opt/mule/apps'*.

 #### operation-oak-compaction.yml

 Operations playbook that implements the revision cleanup for the AEM Repository.
-Refer to the Adobe’s online documentation under ’*Maintaining the Repository *’for the significance of this operation:
+Refer to the Adobe's online documentation under '*Maintaining the Repository *'for the significance of this operation:

 [https://docs.adobe.com/docs/en/aem/6-3/deploy/platform/storage-elements-in-aem-6.html](https://docs.adobe.com/docs/en/aem/6-3/deploy/platform/storage-elements-in-aem-6.html)